Farmers National Banc Corp. (NASDAQ:FMNB) to Issue Dividend Increase – $0.16 Per Share

 Farmers National Banc Corp.
 (NASDAQ:FMNB – Get Rating) declared a quarterly dividend on Tuesday, February 22nd, Zacks reports.
-Shareholders of record on Friday, March 11th will be paid a dividend of 0.16 per share by the bank on Thursday, March 31st.
-This represents a $0.64 dividend on an annualized basis and a yield of 3.71%.
-The ex-dividend date is Thursday, March 10th.
-This is a boost from Farmers National Banc’s previous quarterly dividend of $0.14.
+Investors of record on Friday, March 11th will be paid a dividend of 0.16 per share by the bank on Thursday, March 31st.
+This represents a $0.64 annualized dividend and a dividend yield of 3.71%.
+The ex-dividend date of this dividend is Thursday, March 10th.
+This is an increase from Farmers National Banc’s previous quarterly dividend of $0.14.

-Farmers National Banc has increased its dividend by 56.7% over the last three years and has raised its dividend every year for the last 6 years.
+Farmers National Banc has raised its dividend by 56.7% over the last three years and has increased its dividend annually for the last 6 consecutive years.
 Farmers National Banc has a payout ratio of 29.0% indicating that its dividend is sufficiently covered by earnings.
-Research analysts expect Farmers National Banc to earn $1.92 per share next year, which means the company should continue to be able to cover its $0.56 annual dividend with an expected future payout ratio of 29.2%.
+Equities research analysts expect Farmers National Banc to earn $1.92 per share next year, which means the company should continue to be able to cover its $0.56 annual dividend with an expected future payout ratio of 29.2%.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in FMNB.
-Wells Fargo & Company MN grew its holdings in shares of Farmers National Banc by 10.3% during the 2nd quarter.
-Wells Fargo & Company MN now owns 16,810 shares of the bank’s stock worth $261,000 after purchasing an additional 1,565 shares during the period.
-Invesco Ltd. lifted its stake in Farmers National Banc by 10.1% during the 3rd quarter.
-Invesco Ltd. now owns 31,610 shares of the bank’s stock worth $496,000 after acquiring an additional 2,903 shares in the last quarter.
-Morgan Stanley lifted its stake in Farmers National Banc by 111.9% during the 3rd quarter.
-Morgan Stanley now owns 40,607 shares of the bank’s stock worth $638,000 after acquiring an additional 21,447 shares in the last quarter.
-Royal Bank of Canada raised its position in Farmers National Banc by 8.7% in the 3rd quarter.
-Royal Bank of Canada now owns 15,119 shares of the bank’s stock valued at $238,000 after purchasing an additional 1,206 shares in the last quarter.
-Finally, Millennium Management LLC raised its position in Farmers National Banc by 208.1% in the 3rd quarter.
-Millennium Management LLC now owns 40,689 shares of the bank’s stock valued at $639,000 after purchasing an additional 27,482 shares in the last quarter.
-Institutional investors and hedge funds own 43.04% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in FMNB.
+BNP Paribas Arbitrage SA grew its stake in shares of Farmers National Banc by 118.9% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 6,967 shares of the bank’s stock valued at $109,000 after buying an additional 3,784 shares during the period.
+Citigroup Inc. grew its stake in shares of Farmers National Banc by 162.1% during the 4th quarter.
+Citigroup Inc. now owns 7,605 shares of the bank’s stock valued at $141,000 after buying an additional 4,703 shares during the period.
+MetLife Investment Management LLC grew its stake in shares of Farmers National Banc by 18.2% during the 4th quarter.
+MetLife Investment Management LLC now owns 11,007 shares of the bank’s stock valued at $204,000 after buying an additional 1,691 shares during the period.
+Royal Bank of Canada grew its stake in shares of Farmers National Banc by 8.7% during the 3rd quarter.
+Royal Bank of Canada now owns 15,119 shares of the bank’s stock valued at $238,000 after buying an additional 1,206 shares during the period.
+Finally, Wells Fargo & Company MN grew its stake in shares of Farmers National Banc by 10.3% during the 2nd quarter.
+Wells Fargo & Company MN now owns 16,810 shares of the bank’s stock valued at $261,000 after buying an additional 1,565 shares during the period.
+43.04% of the stock is owned by institutional investors.

-Several brokerages have recently weighed in on FMNB.
-Raymond James reduced their target price on Farmers National Banc from $21.00 to $20.00 and set an “outperform” rating for the company in a research note on Thursday, February 3rd.
-Zacks Investment Research raised Farmers National Banc from a “hold” rating to a “buy” rating and set a $21.00 price objective for the company in a research note on Tuesday, January 25th.
+Several analysts have commented on FMNB shares.
+Zacks Investment Research raised shares of Farmers National Banc from a “hold” rating to a “buy” rating and set a $21.00 target price for the company in a research note on Tuesday, January 25th.
+Raymond James lowered their target price on shares of Farmers National Banc from $21.00 to $20.00 and set an “outperform” rating for the company in a research note on Thursday, February 3rd.

 About Farmers National Banc (Get Rating)